augustwenty/tags_multi_tenant/README.md

   mix TagsMultiTenant.install
   ```

   This will create two migration files, xxxxx\_create\_tag.exs and xxxxx\_create\_tagging.exs.
-You can leave    these in the repo/migrations directory if you are
+You can leave    these in the repo/migrations directory if you are:

-	* you are not using a multi-tenant database
+	* not using a multi-tenant database
-  	* you are using a multi-tenant database, but prefer to leave the tagging in the 'public' schema
+	* using a multi-tenant database, but prefer to leave the tagging in the 'public' schema

-  If you prefer to use the multi-tenant features, you will need to move the two migration files to the ```tenant_migrations``` directory prior to running the ```mix ecto.migrate```
+  If you prefer to use the multi-tenant features, you will need to move the two migration files to the ```tenant_migrations``` directory prior to applying the migrations.

   5. Run the migrations: